The Union

 In 1978, clubs in Denmark, Belgium and Austria were formed and joined the Union.
 Sweden followed in 1982 and Italy in 1987.
 In 1988 the Czech Republic, Finland, Slovakia and the United Kingdom became members, followed by Norway in 1990, Spain in 1995, Hungary in 1998 and Russia in 1999.
 New Zealand joined in 2003.

-The Leonberger Club of Canada joined in 2007, the Leonberger Club of Ireland joined with observer status in 2007 and received full membership in 2011.
-Estonia joined the Union in 2013 and Poland in 2023.
-There are currently 20 member countries from Europe, Asia and North America.
+The Leonberger Club of Canada joined in 2007, the Leonberger Club of Ireland joined with observer status in 2007 and received full membership in 2011 but in 2022 Ireland went back to observer status, Estonia joined the Union in 2013, Poland in 2023 and Hungary in 2024.
+There are currently 21 member countries from Europe, Asia and North America.

 Every year during the last weekend of September, a meeting of representatives from the member countries of the Union and a club show is held.
 A true sense of partnership and excellent communication is maintained throughout the membership of the Union.